How Midsize Law Firms Scale with Technology in 2025

 AI chat interfaces handle basic client questions and intake forms instantly.

+Automated document sharing and e-signing reduce turnaround time from days to minutes.
 A smooth, digital experience increases referrals, retention, and the perception of professionalism — key factors for scaling.

 4. Data-Driven Decision Making